 There are two main interview styles used by medical schools in the UK.
 The first is the panel interview – a panel of up to four people asking you a series of questions for about 15 – 30 minutes.
 The other type of interview is the Multiple Mini Interview (MMI) – it consists of multiple short stations, with each station designed to assess different attributes or skills.
 While you read up on what we’ve compiled below, however, remember that it’s not all theory!
 Practice is of utmost importance if you want to ace your interview.
-Sign up for our free Skype interviews (note: only on desktop) conducted by medical students so you can put these skills to practice and get feedback on how you could improve your performance.
+Skip to the MMI section of this page to download free MMI practice stations.
+We also offer online mock/practice interviews so you can put these skills to practice and get feedback on how you could improve your performance (November to February only).

 Note: For clarity, we have only included information for Standard Entry Medicine here.
 If you are applying for Graduate Entry Medicine, you can find thorough entry requirements for all UK universities (2019 entry) here.